Jump to content

 Everything posted by SmT206

 1. Good reply fotoscout!!
 As for wearing a uniform so as to not be hassled, if wearing a uniform is a hassle, then the discipline and pride question just answered itself.
 If we are not promoting discipline and pride, then what is our purpose.
 We are supposed to be developing these boys for the future, if they don't take pride in their appearance now, when will they start to care?
 Have you noticed how many jobs require a uniform.
 Even businesses that don't have a uniform usually have a dress code.
 Even McDonalds has a uniform, how many young people enter the job market there?
+HASSLE?
+Standards have to start somewhere.

 2. I definitely agree with the MANDATORY and AFFORDABLE.
 I have no problem with the current uniform except that the pants could use some improvements.
 Many good ideas have been mentioned in earlier posts.

 3. Maybe I am out of touch with reality, but some of these uniform ideas seem to promote a "no uniform" uniform.
 Maybe my 38 years of military experience has warped my thinking, but a uniform should make a statement.
 It should be a source of pride and discipline.
 Some of the ideas I have seen here certainly have lost this concept.
 I think that the current official uniform conveys this message.
 I admit that I am not a fan of the current cap due to the design, but at least it is distinctive.
 A uniform without a belt, NOT!!
 Remember that scouting is supposed to promote teamwork.
-All te
+All teams have uniforms.

 4. Lead by example, if you require your boys to wear the neckerchief, you should be willing to do so.
 "Do as I say not as I do" won't work with the kids today.
 As for special neckerchiefs, if they represent a special achievement; Eagle, woodbadge, etc. why not wear them?
 Keyword: UNIFORM(This message has been edited by SmT206)